payu-india/CMS-Chatbot/docs/Collect Payments/explore-android-sdks/custom-browser-sdk/integration-steps-android-customer-browser.md

 ---
 The Android Customer Browser integration involves the following steps:

 ## SDK Integration

 Before you start with the integration, enable the payment methods that you want to offer to your customers from **Dashboard** > **Settings** > **Payment methods**.
 PayU enable Cards, UPI, and other payment methods by default, and we recommend that you enable other payment methods that are relevant to you.
-For more information, refer to [Configure Checkout Payment Methods](doc:checkout-payment-modes).
+For more information, refer to <Anchor label="Configure Checkout Payment Methods" target="_blank" href="https://docs.payu.in/docs/payu-payment-page-customization#configure-checkout-payment-methods-and-settings">Configure Checkout Payment Methods</Anchor>.

 ### Step 1: Create a PayU account